 Skin redness, irritation or rash, nausea, fluid retention.

-Progesterone is the hormone necessary for the preparation of the uterine lining for the implantation of the embryo and the maintenance of early pregnancy.
+Progesterone is the hormone necessary for the preparation of the uterine lining, thickening it to help ensure the implantation of the embryo and the maintenance of early pregnancy.
+Like estrogen, progesterone can be taken in various forms, such as capsules (Prometrium) and vaginal inserts (Endometrin).

-Breast tenderness, injection site tenderness, vaginal discharge and dizziness.
+Breast tenderness, injection site tenderness, vaginal discharge, dizziness.

 Medrol is a low-dose steroid pill to suppress the autoimmune system from interfering with embryo implantation.

-Doxycycline is a pre-cycle antibiotic that prevents any possible low-grade pelvic infection.
+Doxycycline and tetracycline are pre-cycle antibiotics that prevent any possible low-grade pelvic infection.

 None, but varies per individual.